Andrew Eiva: Support for anti-communist movements

 Leslie Gelb of the New York Times says that Eiva, in 1983, counted the score of American support for liberation movements since World War II as "0 to 12, with Afghanistan as lucky 13".
-The other such ventures supported and then dropped by Washington he lists as Lithuania, Albania, the Ukraine, Poland, Tibet, China, Cuba, Kurdistan twice, Angola, the Hmong tribe in Laos and Sumatra.
+The other such ventures supported and then dropped by Washington he lists as Lithuania, Albania, Ukraine, Poland, Tibet, China, Cuba, Kurdistan twice, Angola, the Hmong tribe in Laos and Sumatra.
 Eiva continues to support freedom and resistance movements around the world, including those in Sudan and Balochistan.
 He advocates that the people of Balochistan themselves author their own Freedom Charter, rather than accept one written by foreigners.

-On 23 February 2010, founder of Christendom College Dr. Warren H. Carroll delivered a lecture entitled "Andrew Eiva and the End of the Communist Empire".
-Carroll told how Eiva "dedicated his life to the destruction of the Communist Empire, which ruled his first homeland, and for which he had an abiding hatred".

 In February 2014, Eiva launched a new website, Liberation Pulse, supporting freedom and resistance movements.

 Personal life

 Andrew Eiva's parents escaped communist Lithuania in 1944, met and married in 1947 in Bonn, West Germany, where Andrew was born in a refugee camp in 1948.
 He was reared on stories about Lithuanian resistance, American support for a while and, finally, abandonment.

-His maternal grandfather, General Kazimieras Ladyga, drove the Soviet forces out of Lithuania after World War I, and was chief of staff of the armed forces of independent Lithuania from 1925 to 1927.
-In 1940, when the Soviets seized Lithuania, General Ladyga was deported to Siberia, where he was tortured and executed.
+His maternal grandfather, General Kazys Ladiga, drove the Soviet forces out of Lithuania after World War I, and was chief of staff of the armed forces of independent Lithuania from 1925 to 1927.
+In 1940, when the Soviets seized Lithuania, General Ladiga was deported to Siberia, where he was tortured and executed.

-Andrew's maternal grandmother, Stefanija Ladygiene, was the first woman elected to Lithuanian Parliament.
-During the Holocaust, Stefanija sheltered and saved a thirteen year old Jewish girl, Irene Veisaite.
-In recognition of Stefanija's rescue of Irene, the Yad Vashem Institute in Jerusalem, engraved her name on its wall as Righteous Among the Nations.
+Andrew's maternal grandmother, Stefanija Ladigienė sheltered and saved a thirteen year old Jewish girl, Irena Veisaitė.
+In recognition of Stefanija's rescue of Irena, the Yad Vashem Institute in Jerusalem, engraved her name on its wall as Righteous Among the Nations.